Configuration and Discovery

 • Profile Name.
 Type a new name for your Couchbase credential.

 • URL.
-Type the URL for the Couchbase server, or use the default value.
+Type the IP address of the Couchbase system.

 • HTTP Auth User.
 Type the username for a user with administrative access to the Couchbase server.